ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 Words that have a different meaning at the start of a sentence are commonly called interjections.

 In ChatScript these are defined by the `interjections.txt` file (for English language, see [interjections.txt](../LIVEDATA/ENGLISH/SUBSTITUTES/interjections.txt)).
+Also there are some in the `texting.txt` file.

 In addition, the file augments this concept with _discourse acts_, phrases that are like an interjection.
-All interjections and discourse acts map to concept sets, which come thru as the user input instead of what they wrote.
+All interjections and discourse acts map to concept sets, which either come thru as the user input instead of what they wrote or merely be marked as interjections, leaving the words unchanged (see interjections in `Practicum - Spelling and Interjections`).

 For example _yes_ and _sure_ and _of course_ are all treated as meaning the discourse act of agreement in the interjections file.
-So you don’t see _yes_, I will go coming out of the engine.
+If you dont suppress interjection word remapping, you don’t see _yes_, I will go coming out of the engine.
 The interjections file will remap that to the sentence `~yes`, breaking off that into its own sentence, followed by I will go as a new sentence.

 These generic interjections (which are open to author control via `interjections.txt`) listed in the [ChatScript System Variables and Engine-defined Concepts](ChatScript-System-Variables-and-Engine-defined-Concepts.md) manual.

-Because all interjections at the start of a sentence are broken off into their own sentence, this kind of pattern does not work:
+If  interjections at the start of a sentence are broken off into their own sentence (by default-- you can block this), this kind of pattern does not work:

     u: ( ~yes _* )